-Traditional procedures such as Vertebroplasty (first-generation) and Kypoplasty (second-generation) are not able to restore totally the vertebra height, and involve important risk factors such as bone cement leaks and the collapse of adjacent healthy levels.
+Traditional procedures such as Vertebroplasty (first-generation) and Kypoplasty (second-generation) are not able to completely restore the vertebra height, and involve important risk factors such as bone cement leaks and the collapse of adjacent healthy levels.
 Due to this fact, a third generation of procedures using implants are being used to avoid the risks that could endanger the health of the patient.

 KAVIAR study: Patients with osteoporotic vertebral body compression fractures will be randomly assigned to treatment with balloon kyphoplasty (191 patients) or vertebroplasty (190 patients).
 This study has reported more than 65% serious adverse events for both surgeries including fall (15%), remaining back pain (22%), lumbar and thoracic vertebral fracture (16%).
 Also around 30% of non-serious adverse events has been reported.

 3rd generation treatments:

 Amber Implants has performed a thorough literature study on third generation devices, including total 1219 fractures in clinical studies and 326 fractures in preclinical studies.
 The outcome of this research shows that the most often occurring complications in the third generation treatments (implants) are adjacent fractures (5-11%), and cement leakage (15-25%).
 More information can be found in the our scientific report.